Summer months – May to October

 Slightly further afield:

-Golf – in Verbier, and Sion or Sierre in the valley bottom
+Golf – full 18 holes and the par 54 pitch and putt (Les Moulins) in Verbier, and Sion or Sierre in the valley bottom

 Martigny, an ancient Roman town, the amphitheatre is still used for events and shows, art and sculpture at the renowned Fondation Gianadda.